theKashey/react-imported-component/README.md

 );
 ```

-#SSR - Continued
+## SSR - Continued
-On server side you can collect all used marked components, and next await them to be loaded on client side
+On server side you can collect all marked components you just used, and next await them to be loaded on client side

 Server side - store used marks.
 ```js